 Perhaps we’ve forgotten that the church existed and thrived for hundreds of years without the modern invention of student pastors and teen ministry.
 They knew it wasn’t a pastor’s job to raise young men and women.

 The primary person responsible for the spiritual well-being of a child is their parent.
-But instead of helping parents lead their teenagers in a growing walk with Jesus, we expect the student pastor and maybe a few volunteers to act as their surrogate spiritual parents.
+But instead of helping parents lead their teenagers in a growing walk with Jesus, we expect the student pastor and maybe a few volunteers to act as surrogate spiritual parents.

 Thankfully, many churches today are shifting their thinking to begin partnering with parents.
-Unfortunately, this usually means that they only send a weekly email or a paper handout, so parents know what they learned.
+Unfortunately, this usually means they send only a weekly email or handout so parents know what kids learned.

 That’s a start, but it’s not good enough.
-If we want to see a generation of young people raised to be world-changers for Christ, it will have to start with their parents at home.
+If we want to see a generation of young people become world-changers for Christ, the process has to start with parents at home.

 Thankfully, despite all our flaws, Jesus is still using our mess to accomplish his mission.

-This article originally appeared here.
+This article about teen ministry originally appeared here.